 - The judge will tell you what you have been charged with.
 They will ask if you understand your rights and whether or not you are hiring criminal law counsel or need a court-appointed attorney.

 - Yes.
 You must appear in every criminal law court setting.
 This is a condition of your bond.
 If you fail to appear, your bond can be revoked and you can be put back in jail.

 What is deferred adjudication?

-- This is a form of probation which allows the charges to be dismissed at the end of your probation period.
-HOWEVER, this is special probation.
+- This is a form of probation that allows the charges to be dismissed at the end of your probation period.
+However, this is a special probation.
 If you commit another crime or violate the terms of your probation and you are found guilty the judge can assess punishment in the criminal law statutory range of the crime.

-For example, if you are charged with 3rd degree felony and you are given the opportunity to complete deferred adjudication, but you commit another crime and are found guilty of that crime.
-The judge can revoke your probation and put you in jail for anywhere from 2 years to 10 years because that is the punishment range for a 3rd degree felony.
+For example, if you are charged with a 3rd-degree felony and you are given the opportunity to complete deferred adjudication, but you commit another crime and are found guilty of that crime.
+The judge can revoke your probation and put you in jail for anywhere from 2 years to 10 years because that is the punishment range for a 3rd-degree felony.